martijnvanbrummelen/nwipe/README.md

 ![GitHub CI badge](https://github.com/martijnvanbrummelen/nwipe/workflows/ci_ubuntu_16.04/badge.svg)
 [![GitHub release](https://img.shields.io/github/release/martijnvanbrummelen/nwipe)](https://github.com/martijnvanbrummelen/nwipe/releases/)

-nwipe is a program that will securely erase disks.
+nwipe is a program that will securely erase the entire contents of disks.
 It can operate as both a command line tool without a GUI or with a ncurses GUI as shown in the example below.
 It can wipe a single drive or multiple disks simultaneously.
 Nwipe can be found in many Linux distro repositories and the latest version of nwipe is always available as a Bootable USB flash image from [here](https://github.com/PartialVolume/shredos.2020.02/blob/master/README.md#obtaining-and-writing-shredos-to-a-usb-flash-drive-the-easy-way-), which can be written to a USB flash drive in seconds, allowing you to boot straight into the latest nwipe.